 The accurate alignment of joint replacement is vital to achieving excellent function post knee replacement surgery.

-Mr. Rajaratnam favours the Signature Vanguard Knee system (Biomet) for his computer assisted and patient specific alignment surgery (based on MRI modelling of the patients own anatomy) , but in many instances, patients may choose to use the conventional alignment methods, which will still give patients an excellent outcome.
+Mr. Rajaratnam favours the Signature Vanguard Knee System (from Biomet) for his computer assisted and patient specific alignment surgery (based on MRI modelling of the patient’s own anatomy), but in many instances, patients may choose to use the conventional alignment methods, which will still give them an excellent outcome.

-As techniques and processes have developed, expert centres throughout the UK have seen improved results of the modern knee replacement through the Enhanced Recovery Programme.
+As techniques and processes have developed, expert centres throughout the UK have seen improved results of modern knee replacement through the enhanced recovery programme.

-- A comprehensive pre-operative meeting with a Consultant who specialises in knee surgery to help with their understanding of the process.
+- A comprehensive preoperative meeting with a consultant who specialises in knee surgery to help with the patient’s understanding of the process.

 - Excellent verbal and written information to ensure the patient is fully prepared.